adamzolyak/README/README.md

 ## About Me

-Adam Zolyak is passionate about helping people to have the clarity, energy, and options they need to be live authentic fulfilling lives, having meaning work, and have meaningful connection and service with other people.
-Adam pursues this passion as a product manager, developer, maker, hacker, artist, collaborator, speaker, writer, adventurer, and human.
+Adam Zolyak is passionate about helping people to have the clarity, energy, and options they need to be live authentic fulfilling lives - having clarify of self, meaningful work, and meaningful community.
+Adam is currently focused on [Onward.ly](https://onward.ly/) and [Workit](https://www.workitworkit.com/).

+Adam pursues this passion as a product manager, maker, artist, collaborator, speaker, life long learner, and human.

 ## My Principles